BerkeleyLearnVerify/Scenic/docs/reference/data.rst

     :noindex:
     :no-members:

+.. _Shape:

 Shape
 =====

-Shapes represent the shape of an object.
-Shapes are automatically converted to unit size and centered.
-Furthermore it's assumed that the front of the shape is aligned with the y axis.
+Shapes represent the shape of an object, i.e., the volume it occupies modulo translation, rotation, and scaling.
+Shapes are represented by meshes, automatically converted to unit size and centered; Scenic considers the side of the shape facing the positive Y axis to be its front.

-Shapes can be created with an arbitrary mesh, and several basic shapes are made available.
-A shape can be created with fixed dimensions or shape, which will set the default values for any `Object` created with that shape.
-When creating a `MeshShape`, if no dimensions are provided then dimensions will be inferred from the mesh. `MeshShape` also takes an optional ``initial_rotation`` parameter, which will be applied to orient the shape correctly.
+Shapes can be created from an arbitrary mesh or using one of the geometric primitives below.
+For convenience, a shape created with specified dimensions will set the default dimensions for any `Object` created with that shape.
+When creating a `MeshShape`, if no dimensions are provided then dimensions will be inferred from the mesh.
+`MeshShape` also takes an optional ``initial_rotation`` parameter, which allows directions other than the positive Y axis to be considered the front of the shape.

 .. autoclass:: scenic.core.shapes.MeshShape
     :noindex: